uvemas/opos/14OOP_Herencia_y_Polimorfismo/Tema 14 Programación orientada a objetos Herencia Polimorfismo.md

 Las interfaces son tipos abstractos por definición: al crear una interface no necesitamos añadir el modificador `abstract`, el compilador lo hace por nosotros.
 Lo mismo ocurre con los métodos abstractos.

+On `default` methods: they are automatically implemented in the class that implements the interface.
+The most common use of interface default methods is to incrementally provide additional functionality to a given type without breaking down the implementing classes.

 We can implement an interface in a Java class by using the `implements` keyword.

 ~~~ java